If there is one rule that permeates the web, it’s that controversy is key if you want to get people talking.

-They turn their business blog into a vendetta machine, trying to stir up controversy by calling out individuals and businesses.
+Most of us recognize this, but we implement this strategy so poorly that it’s painful to watch.
+I’ve witnessed companies turn their publication into a vendetta machine, trying to stir up controversy by calling out individuals and other businesses.

 That strategy is dumb because it puts you on a fast-track for being viewed as an attention grubbing sleazebag who lacks professionalism and the ability to keep their mouth shut.

-And yet, I still LOVE creating controversial content… so how can we have our cake and eat it too?
+And yet, I still advocate for creating the right kind of controversial content.
+So, how can we have our cake and eat it too?

-While I’ve come across some strange scientific research about toilet paper usage (I’m not even joking), there is one issue that has far more to do with the psychology of arguing over controversy that applies perfectly to creating the kind of content that gets shared.
+While I’ve come across some strange research on toilet paper usage (not joking), there’s only one facet that has to do with the psychology of controversy.
+Take a look at the image below.

 Don’t believe me?
-Check out the 6,000+ article (with multiple sources) on Wikipedia about “toilet paper orientation“, in particular, this gem right here:
+Check out the 6,000 word article, with multiple sources, on Wikipedia about “toilet paper orientation“, in particular this passage right here.

 Did a regular columnist who’s been publishing for decades just say that that the toilet paper orientation argument was the most controversial thing she’s published?

 So, why does this type of argument work so well?
 There is actually some fascinating research on the matter…